promptfoo/promptfoo/examples/multiple-turn-conversation/README.md

 ```

 When looping through `_conversation`, use `completion.prompt` in the Nunjucks prompt template to use the previous outputs.
 For example, `completion.prompt[completion.prompt.length - 1].content` is the last user message sent in a chat-formatted prompt.

+`completion.input` is the last part of the prompt.
+In a chat-formatted conversation, it will be equal to `completion.prompt[completion.prompt.length - 1].content`.
+In other conversations, it will be equal to `completion.prompt[completion.prompt.length - 1]`.

 Use `completion.output` to get the assistant's response to that message.